NSS-Full-Time-Data-Analytics-14/capstone_jonnyf/README.md

 <h2>Motivation</h2>
-The motivation behind this project stems from a growing personal awarness of proteins
+The motivation behind this project stems from a growing personal awarness of proteins crucial role in life expectancy.

 <h2>Data Questions</h2>